 The naturally luxe shampoo

 Shampoos for color-treated hair can feel a little joyless and overly technical sometimes, but not this one.
-With a refined floral fragrance and a generously foamy lather, René Furterer Okara Color Protection Shampoo creates the perfect balance of pleasurable application and color-safe hair washing.
+With a refined floral fragrance, René Furterer Color Glow Protecting Color Shampoo creates the perfect balance of pleasurable application and color-safe hair washing.

-This shampoo contains 100% natural-origin active ingredients.
+This shampoo contains 96% natural-origin ingredients.
 Among them is okara extract, a plant-based active ingredient obtained from soya beans that resembles the keratin naturally found in the hair.
-Because it contains powerful amino acids, okara extract is able to restructure and repair hair weakened by dying and processing.
-As a result, it captures and preserves color at the core of the hair and prolongs its radiance for up to 8 weeks.
+Because it contains powerful amino acids, okara extract is able to restructure and repair hair weakened by dyeing and processing.
+As a result, it captures and preserves color at the core of the hair and prolongs its radiance for up to 10 weeks.

 Redken Color Extend Magnetics Shampoo